 Management of these complex ecological sites can provide a heterogeneous or a homogenous landscape.
 Grassland bird use reduces as the plant community transitions to a homogenous state.
 Managers must recognize ecological sites and the complexes in which they occur to properly manage the landscape.
-A management regime for one ecological site may negatively impact an adjacent site; for example, alteration of a grazing regime within an Invaded Wooded State to encourage understory growth may encourage exotic cool-season grasses to increase or dominate an adjacent ecological site.
+A management regime for one ecological site may negatively impact an adjacent site, e.g., alteration of a grazing regime within the Invaded Wooded State of Loamy ecological site to encourage understory growth may encourage exotic cool-season grasses to increase or dominate an adjacent ecological site.